 No pets are allowed on the Canyon Trail, for safety reasons, so be sure to plan accordingly.

 As this is a spectacular hike, expect crowds.
 We arrived early on a Saturday morning and found parking easily, but the parking lot was crowded when we left.
 The trail gets less crowded the farther you hike, so don’t despair at the start if it feels a little tight.
-If you’re really crowd-averse or concerned about social distancing, try hiking it on a weekday.
+If you’re really crowd-averse, try hiking it on a weekday.

 Tips and Tricks

 Walk the trail clockwise, because you’ll walk into the best views, instead of turning around for them.
 We parked at the larger South Falls parking lot, where you’ll find bathrooms that even my public-restroom-averse child found acceptable.
 Don’t forget to make that initial bathroom stop; it’s a long hike.